jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 While data structure code is not overly complex, just imagine how confusing a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list#Inserting_a_node) operation would be without a visual model.
 The visual diagram of nodes and reference links made sense to me.
 I could see how his diagram and corresponding implementation were two representations of the same concept.
 It clicked.

-While we didn’t have terms such as _class_, _instance_ or _object_ in 1982, my professor presented data structures graphically mirrored _instances_, whereas the accompanying implementation mirrored _classes_.
+While we didn’t have terms such as _class_, _instance_ or _object_ in 1982, my professor data structure diagrams mirrored _instances_, whereas his accompanying implementation mirrored _classes_.
 I suspect that data structures are presented in academia these days as _classes_ and _instances_.

-I visualize data structures as instances because most data structures don't contain too many classes.
-A Linked List is a `Node` class with a reference to the `next` `Node`.
-A Tree is also a `Node` with a reference to a `left` sub-Tree `Node` and a reference to a `right` sub-Tree `Node`.
+I visualize data structures as instances because most data structures don't contain too many classes in the design.
+They often only contain one.
+A Linked List is a List`Node` class with a reference to the `next` `ListNode`.
+A Tree is also a `TreeNode` with a reference to a `left` sub `TreeNode` and a reference to a `right` sub `TreeNode`.
 Many data structures are comprised of composable instances of self-referential classes.

 __Side Note:__ The _class_ for a Tree and Doubly Linked List would the same.
 It's a `Node` with two references to two other `Nodes`.
 The only distiction is how the references assigned in the operations.
-Trees reference sub-Trees.
-Doubly Linked Lists reference their left and right neighbors.
+Trees reference sub-Tree `Nodes`.
+Doubly Linked Lists reference their left and right neighbor `Nodes`.

 ## Where is the line between class and instance?
 I’ve defined _class_ as code implementing behavior and _instance_ as the memory location for state in realizing that behavior at runtime.
 But it’s not always obvious what should be defined in a _class_ and what should be realized in an _instance_.
 When should behavior reside in the class implementation, the instance state or the organization of a set of instances?